mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge.md

 But at Ahoy! and since, amid wave after wave of *mostly* nonsensical "Bluesky is dying" hot-takes, I've discovered that the Adoption challenge is a little more multilayered.
 I'm following up with those who attended, so this post is me getting my thoughts in order before continuing those conversations.

 ## Decentralisation: theory vs. practice

-**It’s not enough to have decentralised technology: people have to _use_ it for true decentralisation (and I don't).**
+**It's not enough to have decentralised technology: people have to _use_ it for true decentralisation.**

-### “Wait, a decentralised network *crashed*?”
+### "Wait, a decentralised network *crashed*?"

-Top of mind for everyone throughout the conference was that on day one [Bluesky apparently “went down](https://techcrunch.com/2025/04/24/wait-how-did-a-decentralized-service-like-bluesky-go-down/)”, leading to a predictable flurry of snark from Mastodon users across the Fediverse (and also, strangely, on Bluesky).
+Top of mind for everyone throughout the conference was that on day one [Bluesky apparently "went down](https://techcrunch.com/2025/04/24/wait-how-did-a-decentralized-service-like-bluesky-go-down/)", leading to a predictable flurry of snark from Mastodon users across the Fediverse (and also, strangely, on Bluesky).

 Of course, the truth was far more nuanced:

-- there was a highly targeted denial of service attack on Bluesky Social PBC’s servers
+- there was a highly targeted denial of service attack on Bluesky Social PBC's servers
-- that’s where most people host their Personal Data Services (PDSs) because Bluesky Social PBC provides them free of charge — those users were affected
+- that's where most people host their Personal Data Services (PDSs) because Bluesky Social PBC provides them free of charge — those users were affected
 - users who host their PDS elsewhere were _not_ affected.

-As one of Bluesky’s engineers mentioned in [a testy exchange](https://bsky.app/profile/dustyweb.bsky.social/post/3lnmvff5c322s) with ActivityPub co-author Christine Lemmer Webber, the same sort of attack would have taken down a Mastodon server just as quickly.
-The attack had high impact because although Bluesky’s *architecture* is decentralised, currently “[things are still pretty operationally centralized on bluesky infrastructure](https://social.coop/@bnewbold/114441655585484859)”.
+As one of Bluesky's engineers mentioned in [a testy exchange](https://bsky.app/profile/dustyweb.bsky.social/post/3lnmvff5c322s) with ActivityPub co-author Christine Lemmer Webber, the same sort of attack would have taken down a Mastodon server just as quickly.
+The attack had high impact because although Bluesky's *architecture* is decentralised, currently "[things are still pretty operationally centralized on bluesky infrastructure](https://social.coop/@bnewbold/114441655585484859)".
 Or, as another person put it, the headline could equally have been ["Bluesky Hit with Massive, Targeted DDoS Attack, Some Users Didn't Even Notice"](https://bsky.app/profile/goose.art/post/3lnnn6gmnws2t).

-### “Wait, a decentralised network *censored* people?”
+### "Wait, a decentralised network *censored* people?"

 The above attack came days after another, equally misunderstood episode, when [Bluesky restricted access to 72 accounts in Turkey at the request of the Turkish government](https://techcrunch.com/2025/04/23/government-censorship-comes-to-bluesky-but-not-its-third-party-apps-yet).
-This inevitably leading to [claims](https://bsky.app/profile/aliskorkut.com/post/3lmuztdhwk22g) that Bluesky is “just like Twitter”, from which many Turkish users had fled to Bluesky [earlier that month](https://bsky.app/profile/mackuba.eu/post/3lm34ddbhjc2y), fearing government censorship.
+This inevitably leading to [claims](https://bsky.app/profile/aliskorkut.com/post/3lmuztdhwk22g) that Bluesky is "just like Twitter", from which many Turkish users had fled to Bluesky [earlier that month](https://bsky.app/profile/mackuba.eu/post/3lm34ddbhjc2y), fearing government censorship.

-Except it’s _not_ “just like Twitter”… but again this is hard to follow for those who simply see Bluesky as “Twitter minus Nazis”.
-As Ahoy! co-organiser [Laurens Hof](https://bsky.app/profile/laurenshof.online) explains in [Bluesky, censorship and country-based moderation](https://fediversereport.com/bluesky-censorship-and-country-based-moderation), the blocked content was visible to not only everyone outside Turkey and anyone in Turkey using a VPN, but _also_ to anyone in Turkey using a 3rd party Bluesky client, which are **free to ignore Bluesky PBC’s geographic moderation** labeller.
+Except it's _not_ "just like Twitter"… but again this is hard to follow for those who simply see Bluesky as "Twitter minus Nazis".
+As Ahoy! co-organiser [Laurens Hof](https://bsky.app/profile/laurenshof.online) explains in [Bluesky, censorship and country-based moderation](https://fediversereport.com/bluesky-censorship-and-country-based-moderation), the blocked content was visible to not only everyone outside Turkey and anyone in Turkey using a VPN, but _also_ to anyone in Turkey using a 3rd party Bluesky client, which are **free to ignore Bluesky PBC's geographic moderation** labeller.

-This is therefore a second example of a **technically decentralised network looking centralised** in practice because most people still use Bluesky Social PBC’s apps and/or infrastructure, creating “_a single chokepoint where governments can apply pressure_”.
+This is therefore a second example of a **technically decentralised network looking centralised** in practice because most people still use Bluesky Social PBC's apps and/or infrastructure, creating "_a single chokepoint where governments can apply pressure_".

-Moreover, as Laurens points out “_The output of the geographic moderation labelers is easily and publicly accessible”_, so custom feeds can easily highlight the content various governments don’t want their citizens to see.
+Moreover, as Laurens points out "_The output of the geographic moderation labelers is easily and publicly accessible"_, so custom feeds can easily highlight the content various governments don't want their citizens to see.

-> governments trying to censor Bluesky would just embarrass themselves and highlight the content they’re trying to suppress
+> governments trying to censor Bluesky would just embarrass themselves and highlight the content they're trying to suppress

-If people made real use of the ATmosphere’s decentralised nature, therefore, these chokepoints would disappear: governments trying to censor Bluesky would simply embarrass themselves *and* highlight the content they’re trying to suppress.
+If people made real use of the ATmosphere's decentralised nature, therefore, these chokepoints would disappear: governments trying to censor Bluesky would simply embarrass themselves *and* highlight the content they're trying to suppress.

 ### Undermining Bluesky's key argument

 These examples show that while almost everyone on Bluesky uses one company's infrastructure, the network will *look* centralised, even when built with decentralis*able* technology.

+> getting users onto alternative infrastructure may be almost as important

 This undermines one of Bluesky's differentiators against its better-funded, walled garden incumbent competitors.
-Getting people to migrate to Bluesky is therefore only part of the challenge - **getting them onto alternative infrastructure may be almost as important.**
+Getting people to migrate to Bluesky is therefore only part of the challenge - getting users onto alternative infrastructure may be almost as important.

-I'm embarrassed to admit that I for one still haven’t: like 99% of the population, I don’t have the skills to self-host.
-Setting up easy-to-use hosting services, in my view, should therefore be a priority for Europe in general, and in particular [eurosky.social](eurosky.social), which is launching in a few days' time (see [Building resilient social media](https://medium.com/@mathewlowry/building-resilient-social-media-9f7568a501a6))
+I'm embarrassed to admit that I didn't until [Eurosky Social made it easy](https://eurosky.tech/accounts/migrate/), as like 99% of the population I don't have the skills to self-host (see [Building resilient social media](https://medium.com/@mathewlowry/building-resilient-social-media-9f7568a501a6)).

 ## Create value worth paying for